GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/pagebreaks.md

 [We've put together a sample PDF templates showing off how page breaks can be effectively used.](https://gist.github.com/jakejackson1/4de8fffb77672868be29)

-For more information about the methods discussed we recommend reviewing the mPDF documentation:
+For more information about the methods discussed, we recommend reviewing the mPDF documentation:

 -   [`<pagebreaks>`](http://mpdf.github.io/reference/html-control-tags/pagebreak.html)
 -   [`@page`](http://mpdf.github.io/paging/using-page.html)